GEOS-ESM/geosongpu-ci/README.md

-# GEOS on GPU - Continuous Integration
+# Software Modernization Team: Nebulae codes

+This is the team sandbox repository, storing early PoC, relevant benchmark data, staging `ci` workflows, etc.

+🚧 This is a staging area for code, inherently every code here is unstable. 🚧

+## CI

 On-premise CI for the GPU ports of GEOS.
 Includes validation & benchmark worfklows.

-## Validation status
+### Validation status

 Heartbeat insure the workflow to reach Discover is working.
 Validation capacities in the case of GEOS is stricly building & running the GPU-enabled version.